nadar/prosemirror-json-parser/README.md

 ## Installation & Usage

-The library can be installed via Composer:
+To install the library using Composer, execute the following command:

 ```bash
 composer require nadar/prosemirror-json-parser
 ```

-Then add parser to your project and convert the input json code (which must be available as array, so you can use `json_decode($json, true)` to convert the json string into an array) into html:
+After installing the library, integrate the parser into your project.
+Utilize the `toHtml` function to convert your JSON value into renderable HTML code.
+Note that the `toHtml` function solely accepts an array.
+Therefore, if your content is in JSON format, employ `json_decode($json, true)` to initially convert the JSON string into an array and pass it `toHtml(json_decode($json, true))`.

 ```php
 $html = (new Nadar\ProseMirror\Parser())